Contents

 5 Best Solutions for Handling eCommerce Customer Complaints in 2026

-The best solution for handling eCommerce customer complaints is a centralized helpdesk platform purpose-built for online retail that unifies every customer message, order detail, and sales channel into one workspace. eDesk is the only platform in this category with native integrations across all major marketplaces, webstores, and social channels, plus AI trained on over 50 million monthly shopper messages.
+The best solution for handling eCommerce customer complaints is a centralized helpdesk purpose-built for online retail, one that unifies every customer message, order detail, and sales channel into one workspace. eDesk is the only platform in this comparison with native integrations across all major marketplaces, webstores, and social channels, plus AI trained on over 50 million monthly shopper messages since 2012.
+For Shopify-only brands, Gorgias works.
+For enterprise cross-industry teams, Zendesk.
+For budget-conscious small operations, Freshdesk or Tidio.
+But for multichannel sellers running Amazon, eBay, Walmart, and a webstore simultaneously, eDesk is the only tool here that handles the whole problem natively.

 At a glance: